h4yn0nnym0u5e/laser-stuff/README.md

 Plays back a .ILD file using the AudioPlayILDA object.
 Outputs XYZRGBs data on channels 1-7 of a PCM3168 audio board.
 Includes ability to send commands from the serial monitor to vary the playback rate and switch to playback of a named file from a RAM buffer.

+### ILDAfilePlayer5
+Demo capability to select interpolation method.

+### ILDAfilePlayer6
+Add capability to select interpolation method independently for XYZ and RGB.

 ### ILDAinfo
 Use of utility methods to get information on ILDA files, and load to memory